LuisFelipeVelasco/Ant-Detection-and-Fungus-Analysis-Using-Machine-Learning/README.md

 3. **Detects the fungus region** by applying a separate color filter and filling enclosed interior gaps.
 4. **Computes overlap** — for each detected ant, reports the percentage of its body that lies over the fungus.

-> 💡 **Paste a result image here showing the detected ants with their cluster labels.**

-> 🎬 *Example output: ants shown as colored point clouds over the grey fungus region, each labeled with its fungus overlap percentage.*

 ### 🧠 Algorithms Implemented From Scratch

 Both clustering algorithms are written entirely in Python without using scikit-learn or any ML library: